Walter Scheel

 Walter Scheel (/de/; 8 July 1919 – 24 August 2016) was a German statesman.
-A member of the Nazi Party who joined the Free Democratic Party of Germany (FDP) in 1946, he first served in government as the Federal Minister of Economic Cooperation and Development from 1961 to 1966 and later as President of Germany from 1974 to 1979.
+A former member of the Nazi Party who joined the Free Democratic Party of Germany (FDP) in 1946, he first served in government as the Federal Minister of Economic Cooperation and Development from 1961 to 1966 and later as President of Germany from 1974 to 1979.
 He led the FDP from 1968 to 1974.

 During the chancellorship of Willy Brandt, Scheel was Federal Minister of Foreign Affairs and the Vice Chancellor.
 Scheel became acting Chancellor of West Germany from 7–16 May 1974 following Brandt's resignation after the Guillaume Affair.
 He was elected shortly after as the president of West Germany, remaining in the role until 1979.
 Scheel was a member of the Protestant Church in Germany.

 Early life

 Scheel was born in Solingen (now in North Rhine-Westphalia).
 He completed his Abitur at the Reformrealgymnsasium Schwertstraße.

 Scheel became a member of the Nazi Party in 1942.
 During World War II, he served in the Luftwaffe during the last years of the war as a radar operator on a Bf 110 night fighter.